Skip to content

 Aiken Compatibility

-MPF produces root hashes matching the Aiken MerkleTree reference implementation.
+MPF produces root hashes matching the Aiken MerkleTree reference implementation, and the browser write path now derives key paths the same way the pure verifier does.
 This is verified by the 30-fruit test vector from the Aiken test suite:

 Expected root: 4acd78f345a686361df77541b2e0b533f53362e36620a1fdd3a13e0b61a3b078